 Major building works were undertaken to mainly office and classroom spaces at the main Bridgwater Centre during the summer of 2011, resulting in a largely remodelled Learning Resource Centre.

-The next significant project for the College is a 350 seater theatre and performing arts centre build, currently estimated to cost £6 million with an estimated opening date of 2014.
+The next significant project for the College was a 350 seater theatre and performing arts centre build.
+The £6 million McMillan Theatre opened in 2015.